F-I-D-O/Manuals/manuals/GIS/Overpass Manual.md

 - **regex**: `key~regex`

+### Query Filters
-The `<query filter>` is a special filter that uses other logic than the tag filters.
+The `<query filter>` is a special filter that uses different logic than the tag filters.
 It is enclosed in parentheses.
 There are several types of query filters:

 - **bounding box**: `<south>, <west>, <north>, <east>`
 - [**child/parent**](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL#Recurse_(n,_w,_r,_bn,_bw,_br)): `[b]<element type><set name>` only select child/parent elements from the specified set.